johnleejunhan12/hill-climb-painter/README.md

 ![Image](/readme_stuff/scoring_texture_progress.gif "Target, texture and canvas")

-This iterative process continues until an iteration limit is reached or terminates after a specified number of failed iterations where there is no further improvement.
+This iterative process continues until an iteration limit is reached or terminates after a specified number of failed iterations without further improvement.

 ***